Hypocrita20XX/Conexus/Documentation/Readme.md

 _Documentation contains everything related to the history and usage of Conexus._<br/>
-_Currently includes source archives, all quickstart guides, all changelogs, the tutorial videos (current version only) and its associated transcript._
+_Currently includes source archives, all quickstart guides, PDFs for the new (as of v1.4.) quickstart and user guide as well as source for both, all changelogs._